lakhoune/Automatic-Conformance-Checking/README.md

 ### Resource Profiling Example

 Our library pyinsights can compute the resource profile of an event log and identify deviating cases based on it.
-We defined the resource profile as the number of times a resource executes an activity within a certain time-unit.
+We define the resource profile as the number of times a resource executes an activity within a certain time-unit.

 ```python